-Phelps asserted that clean-energy agencies, such as MCE, purchased RECs to cloak their use of “system power.”
+Phelps asserts that clean-energy agencies, such as MCE, purchased RECs to cloak their use of “system power.”
 He said system power, the mainstay of the electrical grid, consists mainly of energy generated by burning natural gas and coal.
 That is important because coal and gas produce greenhouse gas emissions, while renewable energy sources don’t.

 “What happens is they buy a REC, and it is pasted on the front of this brown power,” Phelps said.
 “Then they report to consumers that the energy is clean; but it’s not.
 This is know as green-washing.

 Phelps analyzed the MCE’s power mix substituting system power, which has an emission rate of 944 pounds of carbon dioxide per megawatt hour, for all of the authority’s RECs.
 From that he concluded that MCE is producing more greenhouse gas emissions than PG&E. Actual greenhouse gas (GHG) emissions for MCE’s recently-announced 2015 emission year were underreported by more than 40%; MCE’s actual GHG emission rate is 538 compared to PG&E at 405.

 Phelps also criticized the authority for waiting a year-and-a-half to purchase 10,500 RECs in 2013 and then applying its paper trading scheme to its greenhouse gas emission rate in 2011.

 Phelps said, “What had happened was MCE’s emission rate was higher than PG&E’s so MCE went in the market afterwards and they bought those 10,500 instruments from a broker so they could undercut PG&E” in a contrived green washing scheme.
 Each of those RECs cost 87 cents, less than a Twinkie.
 True (genuine) delivered clean energy cost 100x that.